dsi-clinic/2025-winter-data-and-democracy/data/README.md

 4. These images are used for OCR processing in later pipeline stages

 ## Testing Data
-This folder also contains testing data used for accuracy statistics and validation:
+This folder also contains testing data used for accuracy statistics and validation in example_outputs:

 - A subset of manually annotated election data pages
 - Ground truth CSV files for comparing OCR results